bozelosp/remod/README.md

 - Parse SWC files and compute forkpoint counts, branch order distributions, path and total lengths, surface areas and Sholl measurements.
-- Automatically store aggregated statistics in `downloads/statistics/`.
+- Output aggregated statistics as JSON using `json_stats.py`.
 - Remodel morphologies via `remod_cli.py edit` to remove, shrink, extend, branch or scale dendrites.
 Dendrites can be chosen manually or randomly and radii can be adjusted.
 - Node indices are renumbered automatically after editing.
 - Visualise original and modified trees with the built in export utilities